Animal Crackers (2017 film): Plot

-In 1962, brothers “Buffalo” Bob and Horatio Huntington run a traveling circus together, doing well in spite of their vastly different personalities.
-After a show, the circus' resident gypsy fortune teller Esmerelda presents her beautiful niece Talia to her employers, asking them to give her a job.
-Bob and Horatio are both immediately smitten with the lovely woman, but her affections are solely for Bob.

-When the pair announce their plans to marry in 1964, Horatio becomes furious and delivers an ultimatum to his brother to choose either him or Talia.
-Bob marries Talia and Esmerelda gives them a mysterious box as a wedding gift, which allows them to open a new circus.
-Buffalo Bob's Rootin' Tootin' Animal Circus, known for animals performing amazing and seemingly impossible feats.
+In 1962, brothers "Buffalo" Bob and Horatio Huntington ran a successful traveling circus, despite their vastly different personalities.
+After a show, the circus' resident Romani fortune-teller Esmeralda presents her beautiful niece, Talia, to her employers, asking them to give her a job.
+Bob and Horatio are immediately smitten with the lovely woman, but Talia is only interested in Bob.
+When the pair announces their plans to marry in 1964, Horatio becomes furious and gives Bob an ultimatum, asking him to choose between him and Talia.
+Bob marries Talia, and Esmerelda gives them a mysterious box as a wedding gift, which allows them to open a new circus.
+Buffalo Bob's Rootin' Tootin' Animal Circus is known for animals performing amazing and seemingly impossible feats.

-Years later, Bob's nephew Owen marries his childhood friend Zoe at the circus where they had first met as kids.
-Following the initial excitement however, Owen soon discovers he now has to work as a taste tester for Zoe's father Mr. Woodley at his dog biscuit factory.
-His co-worker Binkley is trying to create a new type of dog biscuit which keeps getting ruined by Mr. Woodley's personal assistant Brock.
+Years later, Bob's nephew Owen marries his childhood friend Zoe at the circus, where they first met as kids.
+Following the initial excitement, Owen is soon browbeaten into working as a taste tester for Zoe's father, Mr. Woodley, at his dog biscuit factory to prove his worth to his future father-in-law.
+His co-worker Binkley is trying to create a new type of dog biscuit, which is constantly ruined by Mr. Woodley's assistant, Brock.

-A few years later, Horatio, whose luck has taken a serious downturn since his fight and split with Bob, sneaks into Bob and Talia's dressing rooms, trying to find the secret to the magic animals, and accidentally starts a fire which apparently kills Bob and Talia.
+A few years later, Horatio, whose luck and success have taken a severe downturn since his fight and split with Bob, sneaks into Bob and Talia's dressing rooms, trying to find the secret to the magic animals, and accidentally starts a fire that seemingly kills Bob and Talia.
 Their funeral is attended by Owen, Zoe, and their daughter Mackenzie.
-Horatio makes an unexpected visit and announces that he'll be taking over the circus.
-Huntington and his henchmen Mario Zucchini, Samson, Stabby, and El Diablo start a fight, causing the Huntingtons to leave.
+Horatio unexpectedly visits and announces that he'll be taking over the circus.
+Huntington and his henchmen Mario Zucchini, Samson, Stabby, and El Diablo, start a fight, causing the Huntingtons to leave.

-Before they leave, circus pets Old Blue and Zena give the Huntingtons the mysterious box, they later discover it holds animal cracker cookies.
+Before they leave, circus pets Old Blue and Zena give the Huntingtons the mysterious box, and they later discover it holds animal crackers.
 Owen eats one and turns into a hamster.
 The Huntingtons return to the circus to figure out how this happened.
-They learn from the clown Chesterfield that the animal crackers will turn the user into the animal they eat, but it contains only one human cookie to change them back.
+They learn from the clown Chesterfield that the animal crackers will turn the user into the animal they eat, but it contains only one human cracker to change them back.
+This is the secret to the circus' success; the human performers taking turns transforming themselves into animals to perform the acts.
 Later, he tells them they inherited the circus.
 Zoe is excited, but Owen, determined to please Mr. Woodley, decides to continue his job.
 Zoe restores the circus while Owen stays at the dog biscuit factory.
-Frustrated that Zoe quit her job, Mr. Woodley begins to consider Brock as her replacement.
+Frustrated that Zoe quit her job, Mr. Woodley starts considering Brock for her replacement.